thinktandem/HorizontalDevOps/outline.md

 - [ ] You create value for your company by building something germain to your specific use case.
 - [ ] Open source your projects for glory and fame
+- [ ] Can actually feed back into the marketing/sales pipeline.

 Continuously Evaluate
 ---------------------